Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

+We keep notation $\PP$ for the probability on the larger space that we created by considering these new random variables.
+We let

-Let $j\in\NN.$ We define the following events and corresponding sets:
+Let $j\in\NN.$ Recall the definition of $v_0$ from \eqref{D:d:delta} and $m_k$ from the beginning of Section \ref{D:ss:threatened_paths}.
+We define the following events and corresponding sets:

+Here we chose not to write the dependencies on $k$ and $y$ for simplicity, but when it makes things clearer, we will write for instance $\mathrm{Del}=\mathrm{Del}(y,k)$.

-Let us give some motivation for these definitions. $\mathrm{Bar}_j$ means that the sample path starting at the random point $Z_j$ may act as a barrier for our random walk $Y^y$ between time $jh_k$ and $(j+1)h_k$.
+Let us give some motivation for these definitions, illustrated by Figure \ref{D:f:density}. $\mathrm{Bar}_j$ means that the sample path starting at the random point $Y_j$ may act as a barrier for our random walk $Z^y$ between times $jh_k$ and $(j+1)h_k$.
 It is possible to cross this barrier, which is roughly what event $\mathrm{Cross}_j$ stands for.
-But it may also be the case that because of this barrier, our particle is delayed at scale $h_k$, which is what $\mathrm{Del}_j$ stands for.
+But it may also be the case that because of this barrier, our random walk is delayed at scale $h_k$, which is what $\mathrm{Del}_j$ stands for.

 Our goal is to show a lower bound on the cardinality of $\mathrm{Del}$ with high probability.
-More precisely, we aim at showing that a positive proportion of indices $j$ satisfy $\mathrm{Del}_j$, in order to delay our particles.
-This is shown in Proposition \ref{p:delay}.
-In order to get there, we will use several lemmas that deal with the other events introduced above.
+More precisely, we aim at showing that a positive proportion of indexes $j$ satisfy $\mathrm{Del}_j$, in order to delay our random walks.
+This is shown in Lemma \ref{D:p:delay}.
+In order to get there, we will use several other lemmas that deal with the other events introduced above.

 The first lemma gives a lower bound on $|\mathrm{Bar}|$ with high probability.